openknowledge-archive/opsmanual/sysadmin/index.rst

 Who are we?
 -----------

--  Joel Rebello: Full-time sysadmin
+-  Nigel Babu: Senior sysadmin
--  Nigel Babu: Part-time sysadmin
+-  Matthew Moore: Sysadmin

 At various times, the following people have provided advice and support to the sysadmin team: